Applying to the MBA Program

 - Resume: Each applicant is required to submit a current resume detailing academic and professional achievements.

 - GMAT: It is required to take the Graduate Management Admission Test (GMAT) and receive an acceptable score, within the last five (5) years.
 Please have your official GMAT score sent to Nyack College Graduate Admissions Office.
-For further information about the GMAT and how to prepare for the test visit: www.mba.com/mba/thegmat.
+To schedule your GMAT exam, please visit: http://www.mba.com/us.
 The GMAT must be taken and submitted to the Admissions Office no later than: August 1st for fall admission and December 15th for spring admission.

 - Immunizations (Required for Onsite Only): Documentation of adequate vaccinations for Measles, Mumps, and Rubella must be provided by the student in accordance with the New York State health regulations for colleges.
 In addition, a meningitis vaccination response form must be submitted.